CV Dr. Rachel O’Dwyer

 London: Lambert Academic Publishing, (Monograph published from M.Phil thesis), 2010.

-‘Code !=Law’ Algorithmic Governance Under Review Theory, Culture and Society 2018
+‘Code !=Law’ Algorithmic Governance Under Review Information Communication and Society

 ‘Where’s the Money?’
 Kings Review Money Futures, Cambridge, 2016.